AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/basic-analytics.md

 zendesk_id: 360016503552
 ---

-Once you are familiar with the Magento BI platform and have a basic understanding of the tool, you are going to want to start building reports.
+Once you are familiar with the MBI platform and have a basic understanding of the tool, you are going to want to start building reports.
 One of the most common questions you may have is "What should I be looking at?"

 The information below outlines some of the common metrics and reports you might find valuable.
 A number of these reports already exist within your account, so make sure you review the metrics and reports that exist within your account to avoid creating duplicates.